sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 However if the techsupport invocation can be made event-driven based on core dump generation, that would definitely improve the debuggability.
 That is the overall idea behind this HLD.
 All the high-level requirements are summarized in the next section

-Another use case is to gather more information about the system in case there is a memory leak.
+Another use case is to gather more information about the system in case there is a memory usage threshold crossed.
 SONiC dump generated after system reboots due to out of memory is not enough for debugging the issue as all the information about processes and their mem usage, smaps (/proc/PID/smaps) is lost.
 Once the system detects abnormal memory usage SONiC dump is generated automatically.